llefaucheur/NanoGraphGUI/README.md

 Click on **GUI.html**

-The graph is made of nodes is selected from a list of software vendors (right column) :
+The graph is made of nodes, selected from a list of software vendors (right column) :

 ![](doc_node_developers.png)

-The tool helps a system integrator connecting the input streams (light blue boxes) to output streams (light red boxes) :
+The tool helps a system integrator designing a stream-based processing graph by connecting the input streams (light blue boxes) to the processing nodes, and the result to output streams (light red boxes) :

 ![](doc_graph.png)

-The boxes allow setting specific parameters ("presets") or more complex descriptions from a file ("scripts") :
+Clicking on the boxes allow setting specific parameters ("presets") or more complex descriptions from a file ("scripts") :

 ![](doc_node_parameters.png)